pilvia/remix-firebase-template/README.md

 ## Deployment

-First, build your app for production on Firebase:
+Deploy app for production on Firebase:

 ```sh
 npm run deploy
 ```

+## Firebase Functions

+You can add other Firebase Functions like Firebase triggers by adding code to functions/src and modifying functions/src/index.ts accordingly.